francisacquah466/DSW2021-Intro-to-Cheminformatics-ML/README.md

 The notebook and resources are intended to give a beginner's guide to Cheminformatics and small molecule ML to anyone who is interested.
+The notebook is designed to be used within Google colab;

+Download this repository, and upload the .ipynb into Google Colab, or open the link below in a Jupyter instance.

-The notebook is designed to be used within Google colab; _You can use it locally on your own machine if you have installed all the required dependencies_.
+_You can use it locally on your own machine if you have installed all the required dependencies_.

 ## Jupyter Notebook
 - [DSW-IntroCheminfoML](https://colab.research.google.com/drive/1UmmMgtWm9WkW01DBdvFCP3uE1kVw6NKC#scrollTo=E3ap1hQKVXxt)